 - The textbook associated with the course is: Boyle, M. & Schmierbach, M. (2019).
 Applied Communication Research Methods: Getting Started as a Researcher (2nd Edition).
-New York: Routledge. - You can access the textbook online for FREE via the OSU library: [Library Link] - A hard copy is available for purchase from these sources: [Publisher Link] [Amazon Rental] [Barnes & Noble] - The 1st Edition is also acceptable for the course. - You will also read articles that show how specific methods can be used in industry.
+New York: Routledge. - You can access the textbook online for FREE via the OSU library: [Library Link] - O A hard copy is available for purchase from these sources: [Publisher Link] [Amazon Rental] [Barnes & Noble] - o The 1st Edition is also acceptable for the course. - You will also read articles that show how specific methods can be used in industry.

 These articles will be available on the course's Carmen site.

-- Access to a computer/laptop, a high-speed Internet connection, current web browser with video-related plugins, speakers/headphones, Microsoft Excel (available via this external URL), JASP (available via this external URL), and Qualtrics (available via this external URL).
+- Access to a computer/laptop, a high-speed Internet connection, current web browser with video-related plugins, speakers/headphones, Microsoft Excel (available via this external URL), JASP (available via this external URL), Qualtrics (available via this external URL), and TopHat (available via this external URL).
 The privacy policy for JASP is here: external URL.
 These software programs are all FREE to OSU students. - Students with accessibility needs should speak directly to me about using JASP.
 Depending on your needs, we might need to identify an alternative program for you to use or alternative assignments for you to complete.